 Being obese can lead to complications during pregnancy and birth.
 Researchers also suspect that obesity during pregnancy can have a lasting impact on the baby’s health into childhood.
 We need to better understand how obesity affects children in the short- and long-term, and what can be done to minimise the risks for both mother and child.

-In the UPBEAT trial, obese women changed their diet and lifestyle during pregnancy to improve their health and lower their weight.
-Now, we want to see if these changes have helped their children to have healthier hearts when they are 3-4 years old.
-This will also let us find out if obesity during pregnancy might harm the health of a child’s heart.
-In the long run, making simple changes during pregnancy could help protect against heart disease as adults.
-If we find that this is true, we could then advise all obese pregnant women that a healthy lifestyle during pregnancy will help to protect their babies’ hearts in the future.
+In a study called UPBEAT, obese women tried changing their diet and lifestyle during pregnancy to improve their health and lower their weight.
+Our researchers want to see if being obese during pregnancy affects the hearts of these children, now they are around three years’ old.
+They will also find out if the lifestyle changes made during UPBEAT have helped the children have healthier hearts.

+This project has revealed how obesity during pregnancy may affect the heart health of babies into childhood.
+In the long run, making lifestyle changes during pregnancy could help protect against heart disease as adults.
+This could enable us to help obese pregnant women adopt healthier lifestyles, and protect their babies’ hearts in the future.

 This study takes place in a Tommy's centre and is funded by Tommy's, the British Heart Foundation, EU EarlyNutrition, the National Institute for Health Research's Clinical Research Network, and the CAPES program (Brazil)Hide details